Laryngitis

 • Sometimes indirect or direct flexible laryngoscopy

-Diagnosis of laryngitis is based on symptoms.
+The diagnosis of laryngitis is usually based on the presenting symptoms.

 Treatment of Laryngitis